Marketing to Retailers in the Food Industry With Jean-Marc Demers [Food and Beverage Marketing – Part 1]

 The priority would be to seduce retailers.

-That side of the business is unknown to most marketers that come into that business.
-Working the trade working relationship with retailers going to trade show trying to develop new products what’s that what are the ingredients what what makes you develop that product what’s the the story behind it this is the part of the business that we we’re not familiar with as marketers and that i’ve had the privilege of discovering as i i worked in that that expert field so i think you need to be curious about not just the consumer side of marketing of food marketing, but also the trade side.
+Working the trade working relationship with retailers going to trade show trying to develop new products what’s that what are the ingredients what makes you develop that product what’s the story behind it this is the part of the business that we we’re not familiar with as marketers and that I’ve had the privilege of discovering as I worked in that that expert field so I think you need to be curious about not just the consumer side of marketing of food marketing, but also the trade side.
 Think about the retailers.
 How do you get them to buy in?

-So you package your story so that the retailer would be interested in listing your products.
+So, you package your story so that the retailer would be interested in listing your products.
 And then our job as marketers goes a step beyond and make sure that the products go out of the shelves.
 That’s velocity.

 Okay.
 Fantastic advice.
-So the retail is the key.
+So, the retail is the key.
 Yes.
 First step.

 Jean-Marc, thanks so much for your insights.
-We appreciate it and hope to have you back when we we cover the restaurant marketing niche.
+We appreciate it and hope to have you back when we cover the restaurant marketing niche.

-I think that’s in the not too distant future.
+I think that’s in the not-too-distant future.

 Yeah.
 Thanks for being here.
 I’ll be a pleasure.
 Great.